 If the complaint is deemed to be a valid one by the ICO, which includes all of the above steps, then, in most cases, it has an obligation (under Section 50) to issue a Decision Notice about the complaint.
 A decision notice can tell a public authority to disclose the information or whether the exemptions the public authority relied upon were relied upon correctly.

 The ICO attempts to resolve all complaints made to it within six months.
+The ICO says complaints about FOI requests should be made within three months of the “last meaningful contact” with the public authority and it might not investigate complaints that are older.
 In 10 years of the FOI Act the ICO has issued more than 6,500 Decision Notices these are incredibly useful for seeing if an authority has answered an FOI request correctly.
 Decision notices can be searched here.

 Once the form is complete it has to be emailed to the ICO: firstname.lastname@example.org